srujana-16/Routing-DSA-project/README.md

 ## Objective
 ---
-    Improving Google Map's shortest path algorithm by implementing Dijkstra Algorithm with revised weightages to take into account indeterminable events like marriage processions while travelling.
+   Implemented Dijkstra's algorithm in C to traverse the shortest path on a custom map with revised weights to consider indeterminable events during execution.

 ## Calculating weightages